yunjae2/tagit/README.md

-# EDMS
+# EDM

-EDMS is an experiment data management system focusing on getting rid of researchers' waste of time on arranging the experiment data.
+EDM is an experiment data management system focusing on getting rid of researchers' waste of time on arranging the experiment data.